 The building itself is awe-inspiring with a 12-foot carved wooden bear out front to the massive upper deck that is always popping to the vast side patio and also the huge front bar.

-The food offered is light years away from traditional bar food with some of the best southwestern cuisine being offered including carne asada, carnitas and pan-seared tilapia.
+The food offered is light years away from traditional bar food with Southwestern cuisine being offered including carne asada and carnitas.